AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/writing_contracts/call_functions.md

 <!-- TODO finish this guide. i think we accidentally deleted it because this page makes no sense -->

-A contract is a collection of persistent [state variables](../../../aztec/concepts/storage/index.md), and [functions](../../../aztec/concepts/smart_contracts/functions/index.md) which may manipulate these variables.
+A contract is a collection of persistent state variables and [functions](../../../aztec/smart_contracts/functions/index.md) which may manipulate these variables.

 Functions and state variables within a contract's scope are said to belong to that contract.
 A contract can only access and modify its own state.